AbstractEyes/geofractal/README.md

 **Not ideal:**
 - Single model already solves the task well
 - Inputs are homogeneous (no diversity to exploit)
-- Latency-critical inference (collective adds overhead)
+- Latency-critical inference (collective adds minimal overhead)
+- - Correctly stacked towers don't increase latency significantly, but very low-latency scenarios may or may not benefit.

 ---